 On-road Test.
-You will be tested on your skills to safely drive your vehicle in a variety of traffic situations.
+You will be tested on your skill to safely drive your vehicle in a variety of traffic situations.
 The situations may include left and right turns, intersections, railway crossings, curves, up and down grades, single or multi-lane roads, streets, or highways.
 The examiner will tell you where to drive.
-Section12 of this manual explains more about this test.
+Section 12 of this manual explains more about this test.

-1.2 Qualifications
+1.2 Other CDL Rules